Tight Asymptotic of Probability of singularity of n x n Random Matrix with Uniform Distributed \pm 1 Entries

-Conjecture is that this lower bound is asymptotically tight.
-The history of the problem of determining upper bound for $P_n$ started in 1967 when in~\cite{2} Koml\'{o}s proved that $P_n =o(1)$.
-In 1993 in~\cite{1} Kahn, Koml\'{o}s and Szemeredi proved that $P_n <(\alpha +o(1))^n$ for some $\alpha <1$ very closed to $1$.
+Conjecture~2 states that this lower bound is asymptotically tight.
+The history of the problem of determining upper bound for $P_n$ started in 1967 when in~\cite{2} Koml\'{o}s proved that $P_n = o(1)$.
+In 1995 in the work~\cite{7} Kahn, Koml\'{o}s and Szemeredi proved that $P_n < (\alpha + o(1))^n$ for some $\alpha <1$ very closed to $1$.
 Actually that work established many interesting ideas which also used later in improvements of this bound.
-First such improvement was made in~\cite{4} by Tao and Vu, who improve $\alpha$ to $0.95$ and in later work~\cite{5} to $0.75$.
-Their improvement add additive combinatorics as ingredient in the proof and needs better estimation of $|\cos\varphi |$.
-This last bound was improved by Bourgain, Wood and Vu in~\cite{6} to $\alpha =1/\sqrt{2}\sim 0.70711$.
-The main issue of this improvement is the estimation of $\int_0^{2\pi} \prod_{i=1}^n \cos (\varphi m_i )d\varphi$ via Jensen inequality can help to find better bound, but as one can see from this work usage of Jensen inequality leads to loss in the estimations which can be avoided.
+First such improvement was made in~\cite{3} by Tao and Vu, where $\alpha$ was improved to $0.939$ and in the later work~\cite{4} to $0.75$.
+Their improvement add additive combinatorics as ingredient in the proof.
+This last bound was improved by Bourgain, Wood and Vu in~\cite{1} to